← The journal Vertical M&A Guides February 19, 2026

 The Envestnet Take-Private: A Watershed Moment

-The most significant wealthtech M&A transaction in recent history was Bain Capital's acquisition of Envestnet for approximately $4.5 billion ($63.15 per share), completed in November 2024.
-The deal, which also involved participation from Reverence Capital and Norwest, was supported by strategic minority investments from BlackRock, Fidelity Investments, Franklin Templeton, and State Street Global Advisors.
+A major recent wealthtech M&A transaction was Bain Capital's acquisition of Envestnet for approximately $4.5 billion, or $63.15 per share.
+The deal also involved Reverence Capital and Norwest, with strategic minority investments from BlackRock, Fidelity Investments, Franklin Templeton, and State Street Global Advisors, according to Envestnet's transaction announcement.

 The take-private structure allows Envestnet to invest in product development and strategic acquisitions without the pressure of quarterly public market scrutiny.
-For wealthtech founders, the Envestnet deal signals several important dynamics: the enormous value of wealth management technology infrastructure, the appetite of top-tier PE firms for the sector, and the potential for post-privatisation bolt-on acquisitions.
+For wealthtech founders, the Envestnet deal points to the value of wealth management technology infrastructure, the appetite of top-tier PE firms for the sector, and the potential for post-privatization bolt-on acquisitions.

 iCapital's Expansion

-iCapital, the leading platform for alternative investment access in wealth management, acquired AltExchange in October 2024 to enhance its data management and reporting capabilities.
-AltExchange specialises in AI-driven data aggregation for alternative investments, complementing iCapital's existing platform with automated document retrieval and investor reporting tools.
+iCapital, a major platform for alternative investment access in wealth management, agreed to acquire AltExchange in October 2024 to enhance its data management and reporting capabilities.
+AltExchange specializes in AI-driven data aggregation for alternative investments, complementing iCapital's existing platform with automated document retrieval and investor reporting tools, according to ThinkAdvisor.

-This acquisition followed iCapital's previous purchases of UBS Fund Advisor and Mirador, demonstrating a sustained buy-and-build strategy in the alternatives distribution space. iCapital's growth reflects the broader trend of wealth management firms increasing their allocation to alternative investments and requiring sophisticated technology to manage these complex asset classes.
+This acquisition followed iCapital's previous purchases of UBS Fund Advisor and Mirador, reflecting a buy-and-build strategy in alternatives distribution. iCapital's growth also reflects wealth management firms' need for better technology to manage private markets and other complex asset classes.

 Orion Advisor Solutions

-Orion, a leading provider of wealth management technology, has been both an acquirer and a potential acquisition target.
-The company's acquisition of Redtail Technology (CRM for advisors) and Brinker Capital expanded its platform from portfolio management into client relationship management and investment management.
-Orion's comprehensive platform approach, spanning portfolio accounting, financial planning, CRM, and compliance, exemplifies the trend toward integrated wealthtech suites.
+Orion, a leading provider of wealth management technology, has been an acquirer.
+The company's acquisition of Redtail Technology and Brinker Capital expanded its platform from portfolio management into client relationship management and investment management.
+Its acquisition of Redtail, covered by WealthManagement.com, is one example of the move toward integrated wealthtech suites.

 RIA Transaction Volume